KulikZaneta/Japanese-City-Angular/README.md

 # JapanCity
-This is a simple application that displays information about Japanese cities.
+This is a simple application that displays information about Japanese cities along with attractions.

+The site contains links to attractions and a city search engine.

+Logged in users can add, update and delete cities and attractions.

 Project in the development process.